4.40 from 84 votes

 More Pasta Recipes to Try

-Be sure to check out all of the dinner recipes on EBF!
+Be sure to check out all of the healthy dinner recipes on EBF!

-A healthy mac and cheese recipe that is packed with protein, broccoli and spinach.
-Perfect as a full meal and a sneaky way to get your kids to eat more veggies.
+This healthy mac and cheese is a lightened up version of your favorite comfort food, but is still creamy and delicious!
+It's packed with broccoli and spinach and is a great way to get your kids to eat more veggies.

 Prep Time: 5 minutes